jkool702/forkrun/README.md

 # FORKRUN

 `forkrun` is a pure-bash function for parallelizing loops in much the same way that `xargs` or `parallel` does, only faster than either (especially parallel).
-In my testing, `forkrun` was, on average (for problems where the efficiency of the parallelization framework acvtually makes a difference) ~70% faster than `xargs -P $(nproc)` and ~7x as fast as `parallel -m -j $(nproc)`.
+In my testing, `forkrun` was, on average (for problems where the efficiency of the parallelization framework actually makes a difference) ~70% faster than `xargs -P $(nproc)` and ~7x as fast as `parallel -m -j $(nproc)`.
 See To be clear, these are the "fast" invocations of xargs and parallel.
 If you were to compare the "1 line at a time" version of all 3 (`forkrun -l1`, `xargs -P $(nproc) -L 1`, `parallel -j $(nprooc)`), `forkrun` is 7-10x as fast as `xargs` and 20-30x as fast as `parallel`.

 ***

 # USAGE

-`forkrun` in invoked in much the same way as `xargs`: on the command-line, pass forkrun options, then the functionscript/binary that you are parallelizing, then any initial constant arguments (in that order).
+`forkrun` in invoked in much the same way as `xargs`: on the command-line, pass forkrun options, then the function/script/binary that you are parallelizing, then any initial constant arguments (in that order).
 The arguments to parallelize running are passed to forkrun on stdin.
 A typical `forkrun` invocation looks something like this:

     printf '%s\n' "${inArgs[@]}" | forkrun [flags] [--] parFunc ["${initialArgs[@]}"]